tendermint/tendermint2/README.md

 We will also reach out to ecosystem partners and survey and create a directory/taxonomy for Tendermint and CosmosSDK derivatives and manage a forum for interfork collaboration.

+## Challenge

+Either make a PR to Gaia/CosmosSDK/TendermintCore to be like Tendermint2, or make a PR to Tendermint2 to import a feature or fix of TendermintCore.